The Trade Desk Inc. (TTD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for TTD is $71.35, which is $13.77 above the current price.
-The public float for TTD is 441.17M and currently, short sellers hold a 3.60% ratio of that float.
-The average trading volume of TTD on March 14, 2023 was 4.82M shares.
+The average price predicted for The Trade Desk Inc. (TTD) by analysts is $69.19, which is $9.14 above the current market price.
+The public float for TTD is 441.17M, and at present, short sellers hold a 3.60% of that float.
+On March 17, 2023, the average trading volume of TTD was 4.76M shares.

 TTD’s Market Performance

-The stock of The Trade Desk Inc. (TTD) has seen a -4.54% decrease in the past week, with a 8.76% rise in the past month, and a 11.83% gain in the past quarter.
-The volatility ratio for the week is 6.08%, and the volatility levels for the past 30 days are at 5.14% for TTD.
-The simple moving average for the last 20 days is -3.40% for TTD stock, with a simple moving average of 3.16% for the last 200 days.
+The stock of The Trade Desk Inc. (TTD) has seen a 5.60% increase in the past week, with a 17.95% rise in the past month, and a 13.36% gain in the past quarter.
+The volatility ratio for the week is 5.86%, and the volatility levels for the past 30 days are at 5.21% for TTD.
+The simple moving average for the last 20 days is 3.13% for TTD stock, with a simple moving average of 11.67% for the last 200 days.

 Analysts’ Opinion of TTD